VIDT-DAO/VIDT-Datalink/README.md

 *IMPORTANT NOTES*

-- As our smart contract is on the blockchain since 18-08-2018 this repository will not be updated.
+- As our smart contract is on the blockchain since 18-08-2018, this repository is not expected to be updated.
 - V-ID sourcecode is proprietary property and will not be made public.
 - V-ID leases an unrestricted license to deploy the WIDIDI M16 platform.